nidrissi/web/content/post/next-stop-paris.md

 The IDEX grant (see [my other post]({{< ref "/post/why-name-paris-7.md" >}})) that was the main driving force behind the creation of *Sorbonne Université* was named *Sorbonne Universités à Paris pour l'Enseignement et la Recherche* ("Sorbonne Universities at Paris for Education and Research").
 Its acronym is SUPER.
 I imagine that "USPER" was less catchy.

+Update 2: well, apparently it also stems from a dispute between the university and the local government in Paris.
+The local government did not want one university to monopolize the name "Sorbonne", and the "compromise" that was reached was the name "Université Sorbonne-Université".
+What can I say... politics can be intricate sometimes.